Lab 4: Advanced Scripting

 #endregion

-7. Generally, use the [DisallowMultipleComponent] (with brackets) because you would rather be safe than sorry; this header will ensure that you do not place the same script twice on the same object
+to create an organizational dropdown for them. - It doesn’t hurt to use the [DisallowMultipleComponent] header when applicable; this header will ensure that you do not place the same script more than once on the same object.

-9. You will find examples of each of these points in the scripts of this lab
+- You will find examples of each of these points in the scripts of this lab.

 Useful Scripting Reference links